FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 Memorize the Rule and understand the example for each result group.
 Each Result uses a symbol and name to represent the dice result.
 For a list of all combinations and total possible combinations view the overview at the bottom.

-Based on the result of the players role attempt and the prediction made, add or remove rocks as follows:
+Based on the result of the players roll attempt and the prediction made, add or remove rocks as follows:

 | Result                | Correct | Wrong | Passive |
 |-----------------------|---------|-------|---------|